 That mentality — that instinct that often leads us to believe expensive means better — is the basis for a pricing strategy known as prestige pricing.
 It's a tactic businesses leverage to shape premium brand perception by charging premium prices.

 Here, we'll review the strategy in-depth, touch on what it takes to leverage it, and look at some prominent examples of the technique in practice.

 Prestige pricing — also known as premium pricing or image pricing — is when a company sells a product at a high price point to give consumers the impression that it's of high value.
 In most cases, businesses do this to appeal to consumers who are interested in projecting elevated status or a 'prestigious' image.

-This pricing strategy is closely tied to brand perception.
-Companies that take this approach to pricing often have products that are recognized for their superior quality or the value they add to the lives of customers.
-The pricing method works based on the assumption that consumers perceive more value in the product if it's priced high, and they're willing to pay a higher price for it.
+A prestige pricing strategy is often closely tied to brand perception.
+Companies that take this approach often have products that are recognized for their superior quality or the value they add to the lives of customers.

 Prestige Pricing Examples

 Some high-profile companies use prestige pricing to value their products.
 Let's take a look at examples of these businesses.

 Prestige pricing has a significant presence in the fashion industry, and this example highlights that trend.

 Though the Tom Ford shirt is likely much of higher quality than the H&M one, there probably isn't enough of a difference between them to naturally warrant a $433 price discrepancy.